Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Conclusion

 \section{Conclusion}

-The measurement of elastic differential cross section $\frac{\text{d}\sigma}{\text{d}t}$ represents main source of experimental data for the analysis of elastic processes of protons.
-The goal of quantum-theoretical description consists in separating of Coulomb and elastic hadronic collisions and determining elastic hadronic amplitude $\ampl{N}$, from which conclusions concerning structure (or hadronic interaction) of colliding particles should be derived.
-However, there has not been any actual theory until now which would reliably determine its corresponding $t$-dependence.
+The measurement of elastic pp differential cross section $\frac{\text{d}\sigma}{\text{d}t}$ represents main source of experimental data for the analysis of elastic processes of protons.
+The goal of contemporary theoretical description consists in separation of the Coulomb effect from data to determine elastic hadronic amplitude $\ampl{N}$ from which conclusions concerning structure and interactions of colliding hadrons should be derived and further tested.
+There has not been any actual theory until now which would consistently determine its corresponding $t$-dependence on the basis of measured elastic differential cross section at \emph{all} measured values of $|t|$ (including both the Coulomb-hadronic region at very low values of $|t|$ \emph{and} the dip-bump region at higher values of $|t|$) - except the eikonal model approach.

 In the past the simplified approach of West and Yennie has been made use of for separation of Coulomb and hadron interactions.
 However, this method is not theoretically consistent and is not in sufficient agreement with the measured data.
 It contains many limitations as it has been discussed in \cref{sec:introduction}.
 It has been applied to the analysis of the data only in a very narrow region of momentum transfers in forward direction and the influence of Coulomb scattering at higher values of momentum transfers has been always neglected by definition.
-The elastic scattering at higher values of momentum transfer has been always described phenomenologically as purely hadronic scattering.
-Such a duality approach in the description of elastic hadron collisions can be hardly justified.
+The elastic scattering at higher values of momentum transfer has been always described phenomenologically as purely hadronic scattering on the basis of assumptions not consistent with the ones used in the approach of WY.
+Such an inconsistent dual description of data in the description of elastic hadron collisions can be hardly justified.
 It has been argued in \cite{KL2007} that already the integral formula \refp{eq:phaseWY} for relative phase $\alpha\phi(s,t)$ is limited to $t$-independent quantity $\rho(s,t)$.
-The WY approach cannot be, therefore, used for analysis of experimental data with arbitrary $t$-dependence of hadronic phase, i.e., one cannot study $b$-dependent characteristics of pp collisions in this approach, see also appendix \ref{sec:wy_study}.
+The WY approach cannot be, therefore, used for analysis of experimental data with arbitrary $t$-dependence of hadronic phase, i.e., one cannot study $b$-dependent characteristics of pp collisions in this approach, see also appendix~\ref{sec:wy_study}.